Hindustan Lever B The Reality Check Case Study Solution

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of attractive plans for old people and women.
+• Intro of attractive schemes for old individuals and women.

-• Introduction of complimentary card of membership to offer bundle of special deal to its loyal consumers.
+• Introduction of complimentary card of membership to provide package of special offer to its faithful clients.

-Building of regional center for training especially to train local personnel.
+Building of local center for training especially to train regional personnel.